Final Intended Use Plan for the New York State Drinking Water State Revolving Fund

 The CPE program initiative includes:

-- improving training of field staff responsible for follow-up, making equipment available where needed and holding at least one workshop per year on troubleshooting techniques.
+- improving training of field staff responsible for follow-up by including them at CPEs, making equipment available where needed and holding at least one workshop per year on troubleshooting and plant evaluation techniques; and

 The SDWA authorizes states to take up to 10% of the total annual federal Capitalization Grant to support state program management activities.
 The State plans to use 10% of the total annual federal Capitalization Grant to administer the Public Water System Supervision (PWSS) program.
 States are required to match these set-asides on a one-for-one basis above and beyond the 20% match required of all capitalization funds.
 This amount will be matched with in-kind services associated with the State's existing PWSS and Drinking Water Enhancement Programs.